 “Based on its review of company documents, discussions with industry participants and empirical analysis, commission staff did not find sufficient evidence of head-to-head competition to conclude that the combination of Universal and EMI would substantially lessen competition,” Richard Feinstein, director of the FTC’s bureau of competition, said in a statement.

-Antitrust approval for the transaction comes almost a year after Universal Music agreed to buy London-based EMI’s recorded unit from Citigroup Inc. (C) for 1.2 billion pounds ($1.95 billion), effectively ending more than 80 years of business at EMI.
+Antitrust approval for the transaction comes almost a year after Universal Music agreed to buy London-based EMI’s recorded unit from Citigroup Inc. (C:US) for 1.2 billion pounds ($1.95 billion), effectively ending more than 80 years of business at EMI.

 The takeover cuts the number of major record companies to three, as the industry faces challenges including illegal downloading and fewer CD sales.